k3vinw/mwd.vim/README.md

 Motivation
 ----------

-By default Vim defaults to your shell's current working directory on startup.
-This is a sane default and most of the time it is exactly what you want.
-Except when it isn't ...

 If you ever supplied a path to Vim at startup and were surprised that Vim's current working directory was still way back on the path from where you started Vim.